trekhleb/angular-library-seed/README.md

 Then you need to import your library into your project's source code.

+Now, once you update your library source code it will automatically be re-compiled and your project may be re-built automatically depending on its watch-mode support.

 [More information](https://docs.npmjs.com/cli/link) about `npm link` command.

 ### Using demo applications